-For a very long time, scientists were of the opinion that the revolving mass of water in a water spout was in fact water of the sea.
-However, studies have revealed that what appears to be sea water floating up in air menacingly is actually spray of cloud water.
-The clouds gather and condensation of water leads to formation of a twirling mass of water droplets.
+For a very long time, scientists were of the opinion that the revolving mass of water in a waterspout was in fact water of the sea.
+However, later studies have revealed that what appears to be sea water floating up in air menacingly is actually spray of cloud water.
+The clouds gather and condensation of water leads to the formation of a swirling mass of water droplets.

 4. Wind Velocity

-Even though the wind velocity and force of waterspouts is generally regarded as rather bleak to allow much carriage, sometimes the whirlwind occurs with such force that the water from the sea maybe lifted even up to the parent cloud.
+Even though the wind velocity and force of waterspouts is generally regarded as rather bleak to allow many carriages, sometimes the whirlwind occurs with such force that the water from the sea maybe lifted even up to the parent cloud.

 7. Can Be Destructive as Well

-An amazing fact about water spouts is that they continue to be mysterious despite of extensive studies on them.
-Their unique nature continues to baffle world all together.
+An amazing fact about waterspouts is that they continue to be mysterious despite extensive studies on them.
+Their unique nature continues to baffle world altogether.